cyayon/cyayon.github.io/orange/Bring Your Own Router Orange ISP.md

 https://nftables.org/projects/nftables/files/changes-nftables-1.1.3.txt

 There are 2 methods to change dscp/cos/pcp on nftables netdev egress.
 The first method (recommended) is to apply egress on physical interface (parent of vlan interface 832).
 The second is to apply on vlan 832 interface.
+Note: we are using netdev table, in this case we are applying settings on low level network device stack.
+You can specify « ^vlan id 832 » or not, it will work in both case.
+For this documentation, we will keep it for clarification.

 - method1: use physical interface
 note: 'meta priority set 0:6' should NOT be required if phy version ('vlan pcp set 6' already done the right thing)